Andonome/judgement/areas.md

 - Label them 1-6.
 - Roll 1D6 and draw mountains around point *N*.
 - Draw hills outside of the mountains, until you reach the nearest two points.
-- Take the opposite point - this is the water.
+- Take the opposite point - there lies the water.
-- Roll 1D6 to find out what type of watery area this is:
+- Roll 1D6 to find out the type of watery area:
     1. Swamp.
     1. Lake.
     1. Large lake, which also covers the centre of the map.